hackfestca/hfscoreboard/README.rst

         [On db.hf] Sign the certificates

-        Move the crt file back on the machines
+        Move the crt files back on the machines

 4. [On db.hf] Install and configure postgresql